TrellixVulnTeam/swahilipython_SCMU/Doc/library/gzip.rst

    object`.

-   The *filename* argument can be an actual filename (a :class:`str` or :class:`bytes` object), or an existing file object to read from or write to.
+   The *filename* argument can be an actual filename (a :class:`str` or :class:`bytes` object), or an existing file object to read kutoka or write to.

    The *mode* argument can be any of ``'r'``, ``'rb'``, ``'a'``, ``'ab'``, ``'w'``, ``'wb'``, ``'x'`` or ``'xb'`` for binary mode, or ``'rt'``, ``'at'``, ``'wt'``, or ``'xt'`` for text mode.
 The default is ``'rb'``.

-   The *compresslevel* argument is an integer from 0 to 9, as for the :class:`GzipFile` constructor.
+   The *compresslevel* argument is an integer kutoka 0 to 9, as for the :class:`GzipFile` constructor.

    For binary mode, this function is equivalent to the :class:`GzipFile`